 Who it's best for

-Trend Micro HouseCall, from the makers of Trend Micro antivirus, is a good software for those users wanting options for Windows or Mac platforms.
-You can get this software for your home network, too, but that feature is only compatible with Windows 11.
+Trend Micro HouseCall, from the makers of Trend Micro antivirus, is a good option for users wanting scan customization on Windows or Mac.
+You can get this software for your home network too, but that feature is only compatible with Windows 11.

-It also functions with existing security software you may already have on your device.
-Sometimes that can be a hassle because running two similar programs can cause your device to lag.
-Being able to have two security systems run simultaneously gives you more protection.
-With HouseCall, you can remove viruses and spyware, and you can add a reminder to scan weekly if desired.
+It also functions alongside existing security software you may already have on your device — sometimes running two similar programs can cause your device to lag, but HouseCall is designed to avoid that conflict.
+With HouseCall, you can remove viruses and spyware and add a weekly scan reminder if desired.

 What we liked

-There’s a lot to like about this program.
+Advanced customization: There's a lot to like about this program.
 You get custom scan options, so you can run a full scan or a quick scan.
-HouseCall removes any threats it finds, and you can scan your files to make sure they’re safe.
-Although it’s available for Windows and Mac users, keep in mind the option to use the home network feature is only compatible with Windows 11.
+HouseCall removes any threats it finds, and you can scan your files to make sure they're safe.
+Although it's available on Windows and Mac, the home network feature is only compatible with Windows 11.

 Trend Micro HouseCall pros and cons